 The new 47-minute immersive 360 film “Gone, Gone Beyond” by People Like Us will World Premiere in San Francisco this 11-14 October 2017 at Recombinant Festival at Gray Area Foundation for the Arts.
-Developed in collaboration with Recombinant Media Labs, Gone, Gone Beyond will screen in Cinechamber, a 10 screen/8 speaker space with seamless wrap around projection and surround sound, where the audience sit inside.
-Gone, Gone Beyond uses appropriated edited collage sewn together in a giant patchwork.
+Developed in collaboration with Recombinant Media Labs, Gone, Gone Beyond will screen in CineChamber, a 10 screen/8 speaker space with seamless wrap around projection and surround sound, where the audience sit inside.
+Gone, Gone Beyond uses edited collage sewn together in a giant patchwork.
 Pull on a thread and watch whole new narratives expand and unravel all at once on a 360 palette.

 The following conversation was conducted between Vicki Bennett and WFMU DJ and artist Hearty White in September 2017.